asr1/digital-garden/src/site/notes/Reading and Writing/Books/Women Fire And Dangerous Things.md

 This is because "working mother" uses the "nurture" model of mother, rather than some of the others (e.g. biological).

+There is no one biological category that covers all fish.
+See also models are useful, not "true" reflections of the world.
+As the author would say, they reflect the mind, not the world.

 ## See Also
 [[Thoughts/Categorization\|Categorization]]